pyronome/documentation/README.md

 # Pyronome Documentation

-**Pyronome** is an online source code generator, that can be used any kind of software technology such as C++, Java, C#, PHP, Ruby, Perl, Python, XML, HTML, CSS, JavaScript and etc.
+**Pyronome** is an online platform that allows software developers to develop sustainable and scalable software solutions really fast.
 For further information, please visit https://pyronome.com.

 This repository contains Pyronome **Documentation**.